CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-04.md

 <br>

 ### **3.** Create an API Key using AppDynamics Controller
 Open your web browser and login to your controller.
 The URL you need to use is like the one below.
-You can find your controller's public IP Address or public host name in the AWS console.
+You can find your controller's public IP address or public host name in the AWS console.

 *http://controller-ip-or-hostname:8090/controller/*